JMDKC/artangled-hugo/content/posts/2025-02-23-ponsard-heide.md

 ![Nathalie Junod Ponsard 'Levitation' (installation view)](/ponsard-heide-1.jpg)

 They flop and crease and spool across the floor, like too-big curtains.
 Where they overlap, they cast a maroon shade into the room.
-And, looking out, we see a very normal London street, a bit down-at-heel considering how central it is, with its daily market, its shoals of litter, its cracked kerbs.
+The overall effect is a bit scruffy - by design, I'm sure.
+Looking out, we see a very normal London street, a bit down-at-heel considering how central it is, with its daily market, its shoals of litter, its cracked kerbs.

 Ponsard’s art, [which has recently included some site-specific works at the Paris Olympic village](https://nathalie-junodponsard.art/en/), is all about rendering familiar scenes as something new and strange, using coloured light.
 I mentioned Kosuth because I’ve just seen him, but she also reminded me of [Ann Veronica Janssens](https://artangled.com/tags/ann-veronica-janssens/) in her play with colours and light effects.